atuinsh/atuin/README.md

 ### AUR

-A'tuin is available on the [AUR](https://aur.archlinux.org/packages/atuin/)
+A'Tuin is available on the [AUR](https://aur.archlinux.org/packages/atuin/)

 ```
 yay -S atuin # or your AUR helper of choice